 In March 2015, the Dover Police Department again welcomed the inspectors from CALEA who arrived to conduct our re-accreditation.
 As before, the inspectors were from different police departments around the country.
 They spent three days inspecting every aspect of the department.
 During this re-accreditation the department received the Meritorious Award for maintaining 15 years of accreditation.

 In May 2015, Chief Bernat re-established the City of Dover Police Department Cadet program.
 This program was originally created several years ago, but hadn’t been utilized for numerous years.
-The cadet program allows 18 year olds and up that are successful in the hiring process, the opportunity to patrol the downtown streets of Dover, the library and other designated areas of the city giving more of a police presence and security to the community.
-Currently there are 9 Cadets that provide security to the businesses on Loockerman St. and the Dover Library as they routinely patrol the area on their bicycles and on foot.
+The cadet program allows persons that are 18 or older, that are successful in the hiring process, the opportunity to patrol the downtown streets of Dover, the library and other designated areas of the city giving more of a police presence and security to the community.
+Cadets provide security to the businesses on Loockerman St. and the Dover Library as they routinely patrol the area on their bicycles and on foot.